bytebase/bytebase.com-old/content/blog/restoring-a-mysql-database-to-a-point-in-time.md

 ## How to Restore a Database to a Point in Time?

-Let’s say there is a MySQL database “db_pitr_example” that has two tables “tb_pitr_one” and “tb_pitr_two”.
+Let’s say there is a MySQL database “db_pitr_example” that has two tables “pitr_one” and “pitr_two”.
 ![original](/static/blog/restoring-a-mysql-database-to-a-point-in-time/original.webp)

 Suddenly, an application goes down since someone accidentally deletes the table “tb_pitr_two”.
 Then, the DBA or the on-call developer needs to restore that deleted table.